shafiemukhre/software-notes/docs/system-design/notecard.md

 ### Latency vs throughput

-atency is the time to perform some action or to produce some result.
+Latency is the time to perform some action or to produce some result.

 Throughput is the number of such actions or results per unit of time.